 6. Be an organized blogger

 You will be surprised at how much faster you can write your blog posts when you’re an organized blogger.
-I described this as the pre-blogging work in the beginning of this article.
+I described this as the pre-blogging work at the beginning of this article.

 Also keep handy any login info that you’ll need, sites that contain facts and research info, and any blogging tidbits that cross your mind daily (it will all be useful at the right time).